-- Limit 4 trout or kokanee salmon (excluding lake trout) in the aggregate, no more than 3 may be kokanee salmon. - Limit 8 lake trout/mackinaw, only 1 may exceed 28 inches.

-- All kokanee salmon caught from Sept.
+- Limit 4 trout or kokanee salmon (a combined total), excluding lake trout, and no more than 3 may be kokanee salmon. - Limit 8 lake trout/mackinaw, only 1 may exceed 28 inches. - All kokanee salmon caught from Sept.
 10 through Nov.
 30 must be immediately released. - Linwood Bay, west of a line from the easternmost point of the south shore of Linwood Bay (mouth of canyon) to easternmost point of the north shore of Linwood Bay (Lucerne Point), CLOSED to nighttime angling (sunset to sunrise) from Oct.
-15 through 6 a.m. on the second Saturday of December. - I imit 6 catfish. - Limit 10 smallmouth and largemouth bass in the aggregate. - An angler may have only one daily limit in possession at any time. - No limit for burbot.
+15 through 6 a.m. on the second Saturday of December. - Limit 6 catfish. - Limit 10 smallmouth and largemouth bass (a combined total). - An angler may have only one daily limit in possession at any time. - No limit for burbot.
 Anglers must not release any burbot they catch.
-All burbot must be immediately killed. - When ice fishing, the hole size may not exceed 18 inches. - A person may use up to six lines without a second-pole permit when fishing at Flaming Gorge Reservoir through the ice.
-When using more than two lines at Flaming Gorge Reservoir, the angler's name shall be attached to each line, pole or tip-up, and the angler shall check only their lines. - Open to taking burbot by means of underwater spearfishing from Jan.
+All burbot must be immediately killed. - When ice fishing, the hole size may not exceed 18 inches. - A person may use up to six lines when fishing through the ice.
+If the angler is using more than one line, the angler's name shall be attached to each line, pole or tip-up, and the angler shall check only their lines. - Open to taking burbot by means of underwater spearfishing from Jan.
 1 through Dec.
 31, 24 hours each day.
 Artificial light is permitted while engaged in underwater spearfishing for burbot.
 Artificial light may not be used to take other fish species with spearfishing techniques.
-No other species of fish may be taken with underwater spearfishing techniques between official sunset and official sunrise. - Closed to the use of underwater spearfishing to take largemouth and smallmouth bass from April 1 through the fourth Saturday of June.
+No other species of fish may be taken with underwater spearfishing techniques between official sunset and official sunrise. - Closed to the use of underwater spearfishing to take largemouth and